 If so, great!
 Keep going.
 If not, it might be time to bang on that delete key a few times and recalibrate your approach.

 Unless you’re writing in a personal diary that is never intended to be read, you’re always writing for someone.
-That person or group is your audience and knowing their likes, interests, and goals are crucial to your long-term success.
+That person or group is your audience and knowing their likes, interests, and goals is crucial to your long-term success.

 You can improve your email writing skills by taking some time to consider who that audience might be.
 Take a few minutes to do a little research into a company or brand.
 Scan through old emails if you’ve got a specific contact within an organization.